akissinger/dodo/README.md

                                'fun': '/home/user/mail/Fun/Sent'}
 ```

+By default, you can use the `[` and `]` keys to cycle through different accounts in the Compose panel.
+The first account in the list is selected by default.

 For multiple incoming mail accounts, just sync all accounts into subdirectories of a single directory and point `notmuch` to the main directory.